ChrisChinchilla/Chip-Shop/_cards/Franklin_Ace_1000.md

 originalprice: $1349
 ---

-The Franklin Ace 1000's are clones of the Apple ][+ that are nearly 100% compatible
+The Franklin Ace 1000's are clones of the Apple II that are nearly 100% compatible